LasseBloch/boostMulticastExample/README.md

 # boostMulticastExample

-just fooling around with UDP multicast in boost.. and CLion IDE here..
+A litte project for me to get getting with socket programing in boost.
-This will pretty much just be a repo for me, if you can use any of it great
+I'm also toying around with the CLion IDE for the first time.